amys8/amys8.github.io/README.md

 ## Pictures

-This is a picture of Venti from Genshin Impact.
+This is an image of Venti from Genshin Impact.

 ![Image](https://images-ext-1.discordapp.net/external/h_xbZI22dSVfZTNERkmz-LgTyiZXItnOQnraBah0-pc/https/imgur.com/NYIUAnB.png)